NadavRosenberg/Malicious-Compiler/README.md

 Follow the steps explained in [README-INSTALL.md](README-INSTALL.md) file.

 ## Self-reproducing program (Quine)
-A source program that when compiled and executed, will produce as output an exact copy of its source.
+A source program that outputs an exact copy of its source, when compiled.

 The method `getDirtyCompilerSourceCode()` resulting in the complete source code of the dirty compiler (with a little modifications).
 In case we detect the clean/dirty compiler, we create an `.class` file with that result.